joons5834/backend-survival/week1/HTTP.md

 There is a blank line between headers and a response body(actual content).

 See [Section 3 of RFC-7230](https://datatracker.ietf.org/doc/html/rfc7230#section-3) for details on HTTP message format.

+### HTTP is stateless

+* There is no link between two requests carried out in the same connection
+* ,which means clients has to tell a server who they are every time they send requests.
+  * cookie: a piece of information that keeps exchanged between a client and a server
+    1. A server sends a cookie to a client.
+    1. A client(web browser) may keep the cookie.
+    1. The client may send the cookie back to the server every time it requests to the same server.
+  * session: data is saved on the server and its key is stored in a cookie
+  * Nowadays, it is more efficient to use Web Storage API or IndexedDB to store and manage data client-side since cookies are sent with every request.